jfisher37/employee-database/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This is a command-line application that works as an employee tracker.
+This is a command-line application that works as an employee database.
 You can view and add employees, roles, and departments within your organization with it.

 ## Table of Contents
 - [Installation](#installation)